tarnenok/dotnet-telegrambot-prototype/README.md

 - type `dotnet user-secrets set BotToken <token>` in order to setup bot token
 - add webhook domain to `appsettings.json`
 - type `dotnet run`

+## Development
+For develop and test telegram bot using webhooks on local machine.
+You may use `tools/expose.ps1` file that using `ngrok`